 Manual vs. automatic transmissions

-If you're in the market for a vehicle and don't know what type to look for, read this breakdown.
+If you're in the market for a vehicle and don't know what type to look for, this breakdown may help.

-The basic types of transmission are automatic and manual.
+The common types of transmissions are manual, automatic and Continuously Variable Transmission (CVT).
 The transmission channels the power that is generated by the engine to drive the wheels.

 What is a manual transmission?

-With manual transmissions, the driver operates the clutch and decides when to shift gears.
-With a manual, or stick shift as it's also called, most drivers feel they're more involved with the mechanics of the vehicle and that it is simply more fun to drive.
+With a manual transmission (also known as a stick shift), the driver operates the clutch and decides when to shift gears.
+Many drivers feel they're more involved with the mechanics of the vehicle and that it is simply more fun to drive.

 Get an auto insurance quote